webarch-coop/ansible-role-fail2ban/README.md

 #### conf

-A dictionary representing the sections, variables and values that should be present in the INI file in YAML format, [jc]](https://github.com/kellyjonbrazil/jc) version >= [1.22.5](https://github.com/kellyjonbrazil/jc/releases/tag/v1.22.5) can be used to convert files into YAML format, for example:
+A dictionary representing the sections, variables and values that should be present in the INI file in YAML format, [jc](https://github.com/kellyjonbrazil/jc) version >= [1.22.5](https://github.com/kellyjonbrazil/jc/releases/tag/v1.22.5) can be used to convert files into YAML format, for example:

 ```bash
 cat /etc/fail2ban/jail.conf | jc --ini -yp
 ```

-Note that currently this role doesn't have the ability to omit variables from conf files, only add and amend them.
+Note that currently this role doesn't have the ability to omit variables from conf files, it can only add and amend them.

 #### name